ericharmeling/in-60-seconds/PITCHME.md

 @snap[midpoint span-100]
 @ul[spaced]
 - A **node** is an instance of CockroachDB.
-- A **cluster** is a group of nodes.
-The nodes in a cluster communicate through requests and responses on a gossip network.
+- A **cluster** is a group of connected nodes.
+The nodes in a cluster communicate through a gossip network.
 - Data in the key-value store is partitioned into **ranges** of up to 64 MiB.
 @ulend
 @snapend